Domestic policy of the second Trump administration: Military

 In September 2025, Hegseth ordered service members from around the world to Quantico in what was described as a rant.
 During the speech, Hegseth endorsed the broken windows theory, described "fat generals and admirals" as "unacceptable", claimed that Inspector Generals (which is investigating Hegseth's use of Signal) and "Words like bullying and hazing" had been "weaponized", complained that "we lost our way.
 We became the woke department.
 But not anymore", declared "We're empowering drill sergeants to instill healthy fear in new recruits (...)
 And yes, they can put their hands on recruits.
 This does not mean they can be reckless or violate the law, but they can use tried and true methods to [head tilt] motivate new recruits", said "We all serve at the pleasure of the president every single day", "when civilian leaders issue lawful orders, we execute", the MEO and EEO will be overhauled, "No more identity months, DEI offices, dudes in dresses", anonymous social media accounts "must not be tolerated", we "don't fight with stupid rules of engagement", "Should our enemies choose foolishly to challenge us, they will be crushed by the violence, precision and ferocity of the War Department.
 In other words, to our enemies, FAFO", "To ensure peace, we must prepare for war", "You kill people and break things for a living.
 You are not politically correct and don't necessarily belong always in polite society", "You might say we're ending the war on warriors.
 I heard someone wrote a book about that", claimed "at my direction, we're making changes to the retention of adverse information on personnel records that will allow leaders with forgivable, earnest, or minor infractions to not be encumbered by those infractions in perpetuity" and concluded by discussing "our monthly Pentagon Christian prayer service".
 Hegseth also complained about time wasting, "we're giving you back real time.
 Less PowerPoint briefings and fewer online courses".
 Hegseth complained about "conformists", "No more beards, long hair, superficial individual expression".
 Hegseth's efforts have been criticized as targeting service members on the basis of race and religion.

-Relationship with other branches

-When asked if the administration intended to abide by the ruling of Judge Karin Immergut blocking the deployment of the Oregon national guard, Miller responded "under title ten of the U.S. code the president has plenary authority".
-In Trump v.
-United States the court ruled that the president has absolute immunity for "official acts".
+Hegseth was described as unprecedentedly "Purging Military Leaders".

+A 2025 coast guard directive stated "Potentially divisive symbols and flags include, but are not limited to, the following: a noose, a swastika, and any symbols or flags co-opted or adopted by hate-based groups as representations of supremacy, racial or religious intolerance, or other bias".
+Previously, these symbols where classified as “hate incidents”.
+Hours later, "leadership gave assurance that the public display of hateful symbols would continue to be banned".

+A November 2025 memo signed by Hegseth referred a review of Representative Mark Kelly for a video featuring Kelly, Elissa Slotkin, Jason Crow, Chrissy Houlahan Chris Deluzio Maggie Goodlander in which they call for service members to refuse illegal orders.
+The pentagon told multiple media outlets in December 2025 that its "preliminary review" was being escalated “to an official Command Investigation”.